LucasKleaL/mySollarium/README.md

 # mySollarium ☀️

-### A solar energy data provider, consuming the NASA's API POWER.
+### A solar energy data provider, consuming the NASA's POWER API.

 #### You can access the application on: https://mysollarium.vercel.app/